SAgarwal-24/CP/Templates/C++ syntax.md

+## erase() function - delete elements from unordered_map
-#### erase() function is used to erase elements from the unordered_map.
+#### is used to erase elements from the unordered_map.
 There are three type of erase functions supported by unordered_map : erasing by iterator: It takes an iterator as a parameter and erases the key and value present at that iterator. unordered_map.

 https://www.geeksforgeeks.org/unordered_map-erase-in-c-stl/